hbctraining/Intro-to-R-online-Catalyst/lessons/4A_Segment_4_Video_A.md

 ```
 In the console, you will see text returned describing your R session.
 This includes the version of R you are using, details on your computer and operating system.
 Further down you will see listed the libraries that have been loaded.
 Note that right now you should only see the base packages listed.

 Another function that is helpful in identifying the libraries loaded in your R session is `search()`.
 Similar to `sessionInfo()` there are no arguments required as input.
-The output of this function is less detailed than `sessionInfo()`, reporting only the list of loaded libraries.
+The output of this function is less detailed, reporting only the list of loaded libraries.

 ```r
 search() # Gives a list of attached packages